A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Analysis of the Crowdsourcing HIV Intervention Study

-This section presents inference on the Principal Causal Effects in the HIV crowdsourcing study.
-We first examine the characteristics of the dataset.
-This preliminary data exploration will inform our subsequent causal approach and aid in the interpretation of results.
+This section presents the application of our proposed methodology to the HIV crowdsourcing study.
 The study design included only participants who had not tested for HIV in the past three months.
 Consequently, our analysis focuses on time points after the first observation ($t > 1$).
-Regarding dropout, we note that both outcome ($Y$) and intermediate variable ($M$) variables are always missing simultaneously.
+Regarding dropout, we note that both the outcome ($Y$) and the intermediate variable ($M$) are always missing simultaneously (monotone missingness).
 Dropouts are addressed under an assumption of ignorable missingness as described in Section~\ref{sec:missing}.

-We compared the intervention and control groups at different time points.
-The differences in HIV testing rates between intervention and control (individual-averages) are $-1.2\%$ for time $2$, $7.8\%$ for time $3$, $5.4\%$ for time $4$.
-It is important to note that comparisons for time points $1$ and $5$ are not available, as all groups are either under control or intervention, respectively.

-We also estimated the treatment effect by contrasting the groups that first received the intervention to those still under the control arm.
-The differences are $13.0\%$ for time $3$, $25.9\%$ for time $4$, $20.4\%$ for time $5$.
-As mentioned earlier, we do not have a result comparing time $2$ to time $1$.
-These preliminary results suggest a potential positive effect of the intervention on HIV testing rates.